jwplayer/applicaster-docs/advertisements.md

 ## How do ads work on Roku Advertising Framework (RAF)?
 Applicaster uses [RAF](https://developer.roku.com/en-gb/docs/developer-program/advertising/roku-advertising-framework.md) to serve advertisements on Roku.

-Some customers have custom agreements with Roku, allowing them to serve their own VAST.
+Customers can have custom agreements with Roku, allowing them to serve their own VAST.
 Applicaster support both custom VMAP and VAST on Roku.
-Customer need to reach out to Roku for a custom agreement.
+Customers need to reach out to Roku for a custom agreement.

 <!--
 ## How do ads work?